daveism/change-research/src/map/geeimages/readme.md

-# all images need to be out using GEE and the GEE script [gee-script-for-creating-change-images.js](../gee-script-for-creating-change-images.js)
+# all images need to be out using GEE

+Usethe GEE script [gee-script-for-creating-change-images.js](../gee-script-for-creating-change-images.js) and download the files to this folder...